Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Plainville

-Before starting any lawn edging project, property owners must verify zoning setbacks, which are typically 3-10 feet from property lines but should be confirmed with local ordinances.
-Compliance with easements and right-of-way restrictions is crucial.
-Always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging to identify underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
+Lawn edging in Plainville must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines, though it is important to verify current ordinances.
+Easement areas must remain clear, and all work near utilities requires a minimum 48 hours notice to Dig Safe 811 (72 hours recommended).
+Hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include the use of PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Public safety is paramount—maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Plainville Building Department